COMM 3013 Creative Writing Project

 Coordinator Anna Gibbs Opens in new window

-Description This unit extends students beyond the writing of individual stories and poems into larger areas of creative writing, such as the discontinuous narrative, the novella, and the cycle of related poems and/or stories.
+Description This subject extends students beyond the writing of individual stories and poems into larger areas of creative writing, such as the discontinuous narrative, the novella, and the cycle of related poems and/or stories.
 It involves students in the process of developing a major project from an initial set of ideas, through the stages of drafting to a "finished" product, using workshop techniques, individual interviews and peer critiquing.
 It aims to give each student some experience of a relationship with readers (fellow students) and an editor (the tutor).

 School Humanities & Comm Arts